udondan/meteor-bulk-collection-update/README.md

 delete data[1];
 // now there is only 1 element in data left

-// WRONG: this will NOT work, as the option deleteMissing is missing bulkCollectionUpdate(students, data, {
+// WRONG: this will NOT work, as the option deleteMissing is not set bulkCollectionUpdate(students, data, {
   primaryKey: "email",
   callback: function() {